From tranquil walking trails to adrenaline-fueled water sports, Bigbury-on-Sea is an idyllic South West setting.

 With vibrant Mediterranean décor and delicious local produce, The Oyster Shack is a family friendly restaurant in Bigbury, serving up an authentic taste of the South West.
 Specialising in sustainably caught seafood, including oysters, crab and lobster, all fresh from the River Avon, the bright blue hut sits underneath a covered terrace, making it an ideal South Devon pit stop for an al fresco lunch.

 As well as an extensive selection of seafood and a brand new barbecue menu, The Oyster Shack caters for weddings and garden parties with its pop-up oyster bar.
 And if you’re looking to enjoy more than an exquisite seafood lunch, why not sign up for a bespoke cooking masterclass with friends or family?
-Learn how to prepare your very own three course meal, surrounded by sparkling blue seas and Bigbury’s distinctive coastline.
+Learn how to prepare your very own three course meal, just a stone’s throw from the River Avon.

 Take to the surf